Skip to content

 Nothing happens off the record

 Every action on the network is signed, gossipped, and replayable.
-No private servers in the data path, no hidden moderation, no closed-source backend.
+No private servers in the data path, no hidden moderation, source-available code under FSL-1.1.

 Solana on-chain